More visibility by measuring, monitoring and evaluating the appropriate SEO KPIs!

 - Visibility index (Sichtbarkeitsindex)

 Onpage SEO KPIs

 These metrics help you measure, review and analyze your web presence.
-You can actively influence the values and improve the position of your website.
+You can so actively influence the values and improve the position of your website.
 This way, your website will achieve more visibility in the non-paid organic search results (SERPs).

 Subsequent analytics tools will help you with your marketing strategy to measure, monitor and evaluate your set KPIs.

 The "organic traffic" KPI measures the number of visitors to a page who come via organic search results .
 As one of the most important KPIs, this KPI should not be considered alone.
 For an online store, it is also important to look at the KPI "Conversion Rate".
 Useful questions about this KPI:

 - When (days/months) are the most visitors on the site?

 - How has the traffic changed in comparison from period A to period B?

 - From where (country of origin/end devices) do visitors come and generate via the organic search Traffic?